flamelink/flamelink/docs/content.md

 ---

+> 🔥🔥🔥 **Are your fingers Flaming yet?
+They should be!** 🔥🔥🔥

 ## .transaction()

-> This is a more advanced API method, that for most use cases will not be necessary.
+> **FIRE RISK WARNING:** This is a more advanced API method, that for most use cases will not be necessary.

 If you need to update an entry whose data could be corrupted by concurrent changes, Firebase allows us to perform a "transaction" update that updates data based on the existing data/state.